InsightDataScience/devops-challenges/DataScience-Platform/README.md

 - Two availability regions
 - Basic infra & model monitoring
 - Leverage CI/CD to test and implemtent your code
+- You should be able to load and run a test data model
+- **NO KUBEFLOW**

-Finally you will give a 10 minute presentation about your solution and the problems it solves, followed by a 5 minute Q&A.
+Finally you will give a 10 minute demo/presentation about your solution and the problems it solves, followed by a 5 minute Q&A. Architecture diagram is a must.

 This is intentionally vauge, you will be assessed on your decision making and systems design. **The winning team will be imortialized in this repo**.